-- Provide closed captioning and ASL interpretation at games and events.
+Provide closed captioning and ASL interpretation at games and events.

 Make sure your games and events are accessible for people with disabilities.
 When traveling, ask if venues are accessible for your skaters, volunteers, and fans.
 Do they have parking for people with disabilities?
 Are there ramps and/or elevators in the building?
 Are the facilities wheelchair accessible?

-- Provide sober spaces at games and organize events that are not focused around alcohol.
+Provide sober spaces at games and organize events that are not focused around alcohol.

-- Encourage a body positive environment.
+Encourage a body positive environment.

 Make sure your website and promotional materials pass accessibility standards.

-- Share the Deaf and HoH Tips for Skaters in your new skater packets and on your website.
+Share the Deaf and HoH Tips for Skaters in your new skater packets and on your website.

-- Provide practice plans in advance (through email or by some digital means).
+Provide practice plans in advance (through email or by some digital means).
 This will help skaters know what to expect and prepare emotionally and mentally.
 This will also provide a resource for deaf and hard of hearing skaters.

-- Make sure your coaches and visiting coaches use inclusive and compassionate language.
+Make sure your coaches and visiting coaches use inclusive and compassionate language.

-- Use People First Language and avoid language like “suicide seats” and lame, crazy, insane, psycho .
+Use People First Language and avoid language like “suicide seats” and lame, crazy, insane, psycho .

 This is SO MUCH!
 What If I Fuck Up?

-Just assume you are going to fuck up right now because you aren’t perfect.
+Just assume you are going to mess up sometimes because you aren’t perfect.
 There’s a lot to learn and it will take time to learn.
 And there will always be more to learn.
 Just be open to learning and willing to accept that you will make mistakes.
 When you make a mistake, acknowledge it, and apologize without getting defensive.
 Then do your best to make sure it doesn’t happen again.
 Here’s a really helpful video about how to respond when you get called out. [[ As a sidenote, I’ve been going back through my blogs and looking for ways to change the language I’ve used.
 I’m not perfect, and I’m continually learning.
 If you notice something, please email me (email@example.com) and let me know, so I can fix it. ]]